SoftwareBrothers/adminjs-dev/docs-src/tutorials/installation-instructions.md

 Installation of an __AdminBro__ consist of 2 steps.

-## 01. Install the fremework plugin
+## 01. Install the framework plugin

 Since __AdminBro__ uses your existing framework to render its routes - you have to use one of our plugins.